The Park After Dark

 Even at night, photo subjects are plentiful in the park.
 See if you can spot the Milky Way over the high country, or focus on a sliver of moon hanging over Half Dome.
 Use long-exposure methods to capture star trails, sparkling arcs that trace the apparent "movement" of stars as the Earth spins.
 During full moons in spring, aim your lens at Yosemite Falls to find "moonbows" in the mist.
 Lunar rainbows aren't visible to the naked eye, but make for some spectacular images when captured on camera.

-If you need some inspiration — or would rather leave the astrophotography to a pro — pick up a copy of Kristal Leonard's new Celestial Yosemite book.
+If you need some inspiration — or would rather leave the astrophotography to a pro — pick up a copy of Kristal Leonard's Celestial Yosemite book (available in our online bookstore).

 Wonder at wildlife